Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Proposed Approach

 where $y_{\text{asv}} \in \{0, 1\}$ indicates whether the enrollment and test embeddings are from the same speaker and $y_{\text{cm}} \in \{0, 1\}$ indicates whether the trial is bonafide or spoofed.
 These auxiliary objectives allow the individual branches to learn task-specific discriminative features prior to score fusion.
 The final loss is a combination of the main SASV loss and auxiliary losses, enabling joint optimization while preserving the modular design.
 We consider two variants of the final training loss:

-where, $\beta_1$, $\beta_2$, $\lambda_1$, $\lambda_2$ and $\lambda_3$ are trainable parameters tuned during joint optimization.
+where all weighting coefficients are predefined fixed hyperparameters selected prior to training and kept constant throughout optimization; in our implementation, they are set to unity for equal contribution of each component.
 The final loss (either $\mathcal{L}_\text{sasv}^{(1)}$ or $\mathcal{L}_\text{sasv}^{(2)}$) is backpropagated jointly through both the ASV and CM branches, allowing the system to learn unified representations and decision boundaries while maintaining a modular structure that supports component-level evaluation and tuning.
 This joint optimization approach provides a balance between integration and interpretability, making it a practical and robust solution for spoof-aware speaker verification.